samaradel/www_threefold/specs/community_structure.md

-only 1 page, remove team
+Community Page

-- Universally Applicable
+- For each we need to specify
     - What does each group do
-    - Small B&W thumbnails (white background)
+    - Small B&W thumbnails like now for ambassadors (white background)
-    - Need LinkedIn Profile Links
+    - Need LinkedIn Profile Links (not for coders)
-    - Need mini-bios
+    - Need mini-bios (need to express the doing good thing)
     - Identify the List of from who?

 - team